jappix/jappix-tools/README.md

-jappix-tools
+Jappix Tools
 ============

-Some tools we wrote to easily manage our services
+This repository contains the tools we wrote to manage our services.

+Feel free to use them for your own and make changes.

+Everything there is open-source, please check license in file headers.